Gobichettipalayam

-The town is a part of Gobichettipalayam constituency and elects its member of legislative assembly every five years, and a part of the Tirupur constituency that elects its member of parliament.
-The town is administered by a municipality established in 1949 and has a population of 65,238 as of 2011.
-It is known as " Mini Kollywood" because of the film shooting that takes place here and many films in Tamil and other languages have been shot.
+The town is a part of Gobichettipalayam constituency that elects its member to the Tamil Nadu legislative assembly and the Tirupur constituency that elects its member of parliament to the Lok Sabha.
+The town is administered by Gobichettipalayam Municipality, which was established in 1949.
+Gobichettipalayam has a population of 59,523 as per the 2011 census.
+It is known as "Mini Kollywood" because of the film production that takes place here and many films in Tamil and other languages have been shot here.

 History

-A major part of present Gobichettipalayam was previously known as "Veerapandi Gramam", and documents and records still use that name.
+A major part of present day Gobichettipalayam was previously known as "Veerapandi Gramam", and documents and records still use that name.
 The town was part of the country ruled by king Vēl Pāri, who is regarded as one of the Kadai ēzhu vallal (the last seven great patrons).
 Pariyur, a temple town near Gobichettipalayam was named after him.
-The land was later ruled by the Cheras and Vijayanagara empire with the town deriving its name after Gobi Chetti, a Vijayanagara Polygar.
+The region was later ruled by the Cheras and Vijayanagara empire with the town deriving its name after Gobi Chetti, a Vijayanagara Polygar.
 It was captured by Tipu Sultan and after Tipu's defeat, British annexed it to their territory.
+After Indian Independence, the town became part of Madras State, which was later renamed as Tamil Nadu.